Certified/Attested Photocopies

 4. Complete the Notarial Certificate

-As with all notarial acts involving a document, you must complete a notarial certificate for copy attestation.
+As with all notarial acts involving a document, you must complete a notarial certificate for a copy attestation.
 Very few if any documents presented for copy attestation will come with the proper notarial certificate—you will need to create one.
 You cannot just write "true copy" on the photocopy and put your seal on it.
 Following are certificate samples reflecting two different procedures for this notarial act.
+If your state authorizes this act, your state's notary law or administrative rules probably provide the certificate language you should use.

 State of ______________